seanpat09/blog/HiddenCostOfTechnicalDebt.md

 But then the next deadline comes and it happens again.
 And again.
 Instead of allowing for time to fix the issues from before, the developers are pushed to keep tacking on more garbage to the heaping pile of garbage that is the code base.
 Any blocking bug fixes, let alone features, become day long tasks because no one is quite sure how everything works anymore because everything is all over the place.

 Working somewhere like this, to use a technical term, sucks.
 Bad code is no longer the exception, but the norm.
 A sense of disgust takes place of any pride in the project.
 Developers no longer feel like their growing, but just fighting to get around the mess they made.
-An us vs. them mentality grows between the development team and management.
+An Us vs. Them mentality grows between the development team and management.

 Cutting out features and taking time to clean things up may seem like a hit to both progress and budget, but technical debt costs the most when the people that are able to pay it down say "fuck it" and leave.